North Luangwa National Park in Zambia

 The North Luangwa National Park was founded as a game reserve in 1938; it became a national park in 1972 and now covers 4,636 square kilometres.
 It is a remote tract of land in the northern part of three parks in the valley of the Luangwa River.
 The other two are South Luangwa National Park and the Luambe National Park.
 It is considered to be one of the last surviving wilderness areas in Africa.
 The beauty of visiting this park is the truly remarkable opportunities to experience Africa as it is

-2 results for Zambia › North Luangwa National Park
+0 results for National Parks › North Luangwa National Park

 - Not open to anyone other than Game Department rangers